 - What to Decide Before Moving AI Foundry Into Production

-Azure AI Foundry production decisions for teams that need model access, retrieval, tool use, safety, identity, monitoring, and cost controls.
+The decisions a team must make to move Azure AI Foundry from pilot to production: model access, retrieval, tool use, safety, identity, monitoring, and cost controls.

-Review checklist for teams moving Azure AI Foundry, agents, AI Search, MCP tools, and Azure OpenAI patterns toward production.
+A production readiness checklist for teams moving Azure AI Foundry agents, AI Search, MCP tools, and Azure OpenAI patterns from pilot to production.

-- CAF, WAF, Landing Zones, and ADRs for Azure Decisions
+- How Do CAF, WAF, Landing Zones, and ADRs Fit Together for Azure Decisions?

-How teams use Microsoft guidance, systems thinking, and ADRs to approve Azure and AI architecture decisions.
+How your team uses Microsoft guidance, systems thinking, and ADRs to approve Azure and AI architecture decisions before production work expands.

-Use these when Azure spend, ownership, recurring review, and operating controls need a practical decision path.
+Use these when Azure spend, ownership, recurring review, and operating controls need a practical approval model.

-- Azure Cost Governance: What To Fix Before Buying More Capacity
+- Azure Cost Governance: Fix Ownership Before You Buy More Capacity

-How to connect Azure spend, ownership, budgets, reservations, tags, retention, and cleanup decisions before cloud cost grows again.
+Connect Azure spend to owners, budgets, reservations, tags, retention, and cleanup decisions before cost grows again — and decide what is safe to buy.

 - Azure Cost and Governance Checklist for Production Programs

-A short checklist for reviewing Azure platform cost, ownership, tags, budgets, and governance before adding more infrastructure.
+A short checklist for confirming who owns Azure cost, tags, budgets, and governance before you add more infrastructure.

 - How to Run an Azure Architecture Board With a Recurring Review Cadence